 In the 2015 municipality elections, Nayib Bukele defeated businessman Edwin Zamora, a popular figure in the right-wing political party ARENA.

 Bukele’s City Hall administration did many projects to benefit the municipality.
 The most popular and well-known project of his time in office was the refurbishing of the historic district.

-To sum up, he finished his three years as mayor with the highest approval rate of any previous mayor.
+To sum up, Mayor Bukele finished his three years as mayor with the highest approval rate of any previous mayor.
 Furthermore, the city’s rating as a place to do business also went up.
 So, why did the FMLN expulsed him from the political party?

-Nayib Bukele’s expulsion from the FMLN.
+Nayib Bukele’s Expulsion from the FMLN

 - Defamation and creating intra-party division by creating acts and speaking things against the political party.